JosieOnGit/Luniks/Geography/Cities per Nation.md

 ## Náhrekv

 ___
-Below are a few countries that are only currently known by name, and might not yet be placed on the map.
+Below are a few nations that are only currently known by name, and might not yet be placed on the map.